Term Life Insurance – The Complete Definitive Guide

 Term life insurance offers coverage for a specific number of years.
 The time limit allows insurers to offer policies for much less than the price of permanent life insurance.
+It’s one of the best ways to save money on life insurance.

 It is increasingly popular with working parents to cover things like mortgages, working years, or children until they reach financial independence.